-The Authority interprets best practice portfolio management to encompass:
+The Authority interprets best practice portfolio management as:

-- Defining a clear investment objective that reflects its statutory responsibilities and outcomes. - Maintaining a sound investment strategy consistent with that objective and the Authority's Investment Beliefs (Beliefs). - Ensuring cost-effective management of investments measured through robust monitoring of performance. - Having strong governance through clear assignment of responsibilities that promotes accountability, clear and transparent reporting, and effective communication with the Fund's stakeholders. - Encouraging the sharing of relevant knowledge and resources with other Crown Financial Institutions (CFIs), peer funds and experts.
+- Having a clear investment objective that reflects its statutory responsibilities and desired outcomes. - Maintaining a sound investment strategy consistent with that objective and the Authority's Investment Beliefs (Beliefs). - Having strong governance with clear assignment of responsibilities that promotes accountability, clear reporting and effective communication with the Fund's stakeholders. - Engaging external managers with the requisite skills to implement desired investment strategies on terms that align with the Authority's goals. - Ensuring cost-effective management of investments measured by robust monitoring of performance. - Encouraging the sharing of relevant knowledge and resources with other Crown Financial Institutions (CFIs), peer funds and experts.